radical-cybertools/pilot-quantum/README.md

-# Pilot-Streaming
+# Pilot-Quantum

-Last Updated: 03/24/2019
+Last Updated: 02/28/2024

 # Overview:

- Pilot-Streaming is a tool to manage Streaming environments, e.g., Kafka, Spark Streaming, Flink and Dask on HPC systems.
-Further, it is able to deploy auxiliary components for HPC/Cloud-based streaming to edge resources (via SSH access).
+Pilot-Quantum is presented as a Quantum-HPC middleware framework designed to address the challenges of integrating quantum and classical computing resources.
+It focuses on managing heterogeneous resources, including diverse Quantum Processing Unit (QPU) modalities and various integration types with classical resources, such as accelerators.

 Requirements:

-	* PBS/Torque cluster
+	* SLURM/PBS/Torque cluster
-	* Working directory should be on a shared filesystem
 	* Setup password-less documentation
-	* JAVA needs to be installed and in PATH

 Anaconda is the preferred distribution